bgriffen/academic-kickstart/content/about.md

 <ul id="codelist"></ul>

-More to be made public soon (and the blog is motivation).
+More tools, especially bio focused, will be available soon.

 ### Affiliations